 STEP 2: ASSESS THE SCENE OF THE EMERGENCY

 After you call 911, you should assess the scene.
 You don’t want to waste any time; however, you also don’t want to place yourself or others in additional danger.
 Assess the scene of the emergency and the condition of the victim to make sure that CPR will be the most effective procedure.
-If the victim is unresponsive or is unable to regularly breathe, you should immediately begin CPR.
+Watching the chest fall will indicate you if victim is still unresponsive or is unable to regularly breathe because if their chest does not fall, you should immediately begin CPR.

 STEP 3: OPEN THE VICTIM’S AIRWAY

 To begin CPR, you need to position the victim.
 Make sure that they are lying flat on their back; however, be careful about moving their body if you think they experienced a head or neck injury.
 With the victim lying flat on their back, tilt their head back and slightly lift their jaw.
 You should also check to see if there is an object obstructing their airway.

 STEP 4: CHECK FOR BREATHING

 After opening the airway, you should check to see if the victim is breathing.
 Lower your ear over their mouth and listen for about ten seconds.
 If you don’t hear or see any signs of breathing, immediately begin CPR.
 If the victim is occasionally gasping for air, you should still begin CPR.
 If the victim is unresponsive but breathing at a normal pace, you do not need to perform CPR; however, you should still check their breathing regularly until paramedics arrive.